WASHINGTON, Dec. 12, 2010 /PRNewswire-USNewswire/ -- Following is the daily "Profile America" feature from the U.S. Census Bureau:

 SUNDAY, DECEMBER 12: POINSETTIA DAY

-Profile America — Wednesday, December 12th.
+Profile America -- Sunday, December 12th.
 Poinsettias, with their contrast of brilliant red against green, are an established part of the color and tradition of the holidays.
-But many may be unaware that they are named for a real person — Dr. Joel Roberts Poinsett, honored on this day, the anniversary of his death.
+But many may be unaware that they are named for a real person, Dr. Joel Roberts Poinsett, honored on this day, the anniversary of his death.
 He was a U.S. diplomat who developed his lasting legacy and symbol of Christmas from a flower he found while stationed in Mexico in the early 19th century.
 Poinsett also represented South Carolina in Congress and later served as secretary of war.
-Americans spend almost $31 billion a year at the nation's nearly 16,000 nurseries and garden centers on such items as poinsettias.
-You can find more facts about America from the U.S. Census Bureau, online at www.census.gov.
+Americans spend more than $17 billion a year on the products of greenhouses and nurseries, including over $4 billion on floriculture crops, such as poinsettias.
+You can find these and more facts about America from the U.S. Census Bureau, online at www.census.gov.

 SOURCE U.S. Census Bureau